hturnbull93/bank/README.md

 > I want to be able to deposit into my account

 Test for Account for a deposit method taking 100 results in a balance of 100.
 Red.

+- Added deposit method with amount as param, sets balance to 100.

+Green.

 <!-- Links -->